Exponential smoothing: Comparison with moving average

 Exponential smoothing and moving average have similar defects of introducing a lag relative to the input data.
-While this can be corrected by shifting the result by half the window length for a symmetrical kernel, such as a moving average or gaussian, it is unclear how appropriate this would be for exponential smoothing.
-They also both have roughly the same distribution of forecast error when α = 2/(k + 1).
+While this can be corrected by shifting the result by half the window length for a symmetrical kernel, such as a moving average or gaussian, this approach is not possible for exponential smoothing since it is an IIR filter and therefore has an asymmetric kernel and frequency-dependent group delay.
+This means each constituent frequency is shifted by a different amount and therefore, there is no single number of samples that can be used to shift the output signal to account for the lag.

+Both filters also both have roughly the same distribution of forecast error when α = 2/(k + 1) where k is the number of past data points in consideration of moving average.
 They differ in that exponential smoothing takes into account all past data, whereas moving average only takes into account k past data points.
 Computationally speaking, they also differ in that moving average requires that the past k data points, or the data point at lag k + 1 plus the most recent forecast value, to be kept, whereas exponential smoothing only needs the most recent forecast value to be kept.

 In the signal processing literature, the use of non-causal (symmetric) filters is commonplace, and the exponential window function is broadly used in this fashion, but a different terminology is used: exponential smoothing is equivalent to a first-order infinite-impulse response (IIR) filter and moving average is equivalent to a finite impulse response filter with equal weighting factors.

 Double exponential smoothing (Holt linear)

 Simple exponential smoothing does not do well when there is a trend in the data.
 In such situations, several methods were devised under the name "double exponential smoothing" or "second-order exponential smoothing," which is the recursive application of an exponential filter twice, thus being termed "double exponential smoothing".
-This nomenclature is similar to quadruple exponential smoothing, which also references its recursion depth.

 The basic idea behind double exponential smoothing is to introduce a term to take into account the possibility of a series exhibiting some form of trend.
 This slope component is itself updated via exponential smoothing.